 The undersigned stockholders of Align Technology, Inc. hereby acknowledge receipt of the Notice of Annual Meeting of Stockholders and proxy statement for the 2023 Annual Meeting of Stockholders and hereby appoint Joseph M. Hogan and Julie Coletti or either of them acting in the absence of the other, proxies and attorneysin-fact, with full power to each of substitution, on behalf of and in the name of the undersigned to represent the undersigned at the 2023 Annual Meeting of Stockholders of Align Technology, Inc. to be held virtually on Wednesday, May 17, 2023 at 10:00 AM MST, and at any adjournment(s) or postponement(s) thereof, and to vote all shares of common stock of Align Technology, Inc. on all matters to be considered at the meeting which the undersigned would be entitled to vote if then and there personally present.
 In order to attend the meeting, you must register at http://viewproxy.com/aligntech/2023/htype.asp by 8:59 PM MST on May 16, 2023.
-On the day of the Annual Meeting of Stockholders in your registration confirmations.
+On the day of the Annual Meeting of Stockholders, if you have properly registered, you may enter the meeting by clicking on the link provided and the password you received via email in your registration confirmations.
 Further instructions on how to attend and vote at the Annual Meeting of Stockholders are contained in the Proxy Statement in the sections titled "Virtual Annual Meeting Information - How Can I Participate in the Annual Meeting?" and "Voting Information - How Can I Vote My Shares During the Annual Meeting?".

 This proxy, when properly executed, will be voted in the manner directed.
-If no such directions are specified, this proxy will be voted "FOR" all nominees listed in Proposal 1, EVERY YEAR in proposal 4 and FOR proposals 2, 3, 5 and 6.
+If no such directions are specified, this proxy will be voted "FOR" all nominees listed in Proposal 1, ONE YEAR in proposal 4 and FOR proposals 2, 3, 5 and 6.